m-ujifusa/simple-proxy/cloudformation/README.md

-Here's the updated README with spaces between the images and text:

 # Instructions for Setting Up Your Personal Proxy

 Please note!
 The monthly cost of running this proxy is ~$6.
 The proxy is running on the cheapest available server type and automatically shuts down from 11pm-11am CST daily to save on cost.